Personal Project

 Communicating conservation science in an engaging and accessible way.

-The challenge was to communicate dense scientific and environmental information in a way that felt approachable, engaging, and resonated emotionally with a broad audience.
-Science communication can often feel inaccessible or overly technical, so it was important to create a visual experience that encouraged curiosity and sustained attention while maintaining clarity and accuracy.
+The challenge was to communicate dense scientific information in an approachable and engaging way, resonating emotionally with a broad audience.
+Scientific information can be technical and inaccessible, so it was important to create a visual experience that encouraged curiosity and sustained attention while maintaining clarity and accuracy.

 My roles: